sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

 Webhooks`

-The Payment Processors option tab in ASM will display the URL you need to configure for your webhook below the key fields, typically https://HOST/pp_stripe
+The Payment Processors option tab in ASM will display the URL you need to configure for your webhook below the key fields.

 Quicklinks
 ----------